mz2017/IRIS-Application-BookLibrary/README.md

-# IRIS Application for Personal Book Libray
+# IRIS Application for Personal Book Library

 This is a simple IRIS server side application used to track books and people who loan books.
 This is the exercise of an [InterSystems training class](https://learning.intersystems.com/course/view.php?name=IRIS%20Server%20Side).